-Prospecting will no longer have any secrets for you. 🧙
+Prospecting will no longer hold any secrets for you. 🧙♀️

 What is B2B business prospecting?

-When we talk about the process of acquiring new customers in the field of business, what are we talking about?
+When we talk about the acquisition of new customers in the business world, what are we talking about?
 We are talking about B2b business prospecting. 💰 In fact B2b or Btob, it just means “Business to business” and therefore from one company to another.

 You offer your goods and services for businesses. 🚀

 There is a difference between Btob and Btoc prospecting, which is the acronym for business to customer ” from the company to the customer.
 By customer, here, we mean a natural person and not the representative of a legal identity.
 We don’t talk and sell the same way when our target is a company or a person.
 In this article, we will focus on the specific sales techniques for B2B.
 While reading you will learn the steps to launch a prospecting, but also the best techniques depending on your budget and needs. 🤓